tkhongsap/idea-flow/BACKEND_SETUP.md

-# IdeaFlow API Security Fix - Backend Setup Guide
+# IdeaFlow Backend Setup - Quick Reference

-This guide explains how to set up the secure backend API for IdeaFlow.
+> 📘 **For full deployment instructions, see [DEPLOYMENT_GUIDE.md](./DEPLOYMENT_GUIDE.md)**

+This document provides technical details about the backend architecture.
+For step-by-step deployment instructions, use the main deployment guide.

 ## 🔒 Security Issue Fixed